crazyman10123/ircBotPHP/README.md

 authService
 -----------
-This plugin ensure you are who you say you are...
-Well, it at least tries.
+This plugin ensure you are who you say you are.
-To run any admin commands on the bot, you need to first authorise yourself using the command `(prefix)auth <password>`.
+To run any admin commands on the bot, you need to first authorise yourself using the command `(prefix)auth`.
 If authorisation was successful, it will return "You have been authorised."

-**Please note:** if you run this inside a channel, everyone will be able to see your password.
-If you disconnect, they *could* switch nicknames to the same as yours, and auth using this password.
-This would give them temporary admin rights, before NickServ reverts them to their old nickname.
-To remedy this, ensure your nickname is registered with NickServ, and that you only use the auth command in PM with the bot.
+This plugin requires configuring in **Configuration.php**.
+You need to enter your full hostmask including the colon at the beginning.
+The variable to alter is called `$authMask`.

 **Commands**

-> `(prefix)auth <password>` - Authorises the current user with the provided password
+> `(prefix)auth` - Authorises the current user using their hostmask

-> `(prefix)deauth` - Deauthorises the current user (be sure to do this after you have run the command you needed to)
+> `(prefix)deauth` - Deauthorises the current user

 defaultCommands